psychdatascience/FDS-CourseOne/005_TU_git.md

 * commit your changes
 * push the changes to the remote repository on GitHub.
 * make a change to the same file on GitHub
-* pull those changes back to you local repo
+* pull those changes back to your local repo

 ---

 ### 1. Create a New File

-- Open a terminal in directory of the repo you cloned in the last exercise (the Simpsons repo).
+- Open a terminal in the directory of the repo you cloned in the last exercise (the Simpsons repo).
 - In the root of your cloned repository, create a new file named `index.html`.

   ```